 Reopening Washington County, Oregon

-On June 1, 2020, Washington County started Phase 1 of Oregon’s reopening plan.
+Washington County is currently in Phase 1 of Oregon’s reopening plan.
 This phase includes the limited reopening of restaurants and bars, wineries and breweries, personal services, gyms and malls throughout Tualatin Valley.
-Gatherings of up to 25 people will be allowed for recreational, social, cultural, civic or faith events as long as physical distancing requirements are met.
+Gatherings of up to 25 people are allowed for recreational, cultural, civic or faith events as long as physical distancing requirements are met.

 - Keep tables/parties at least 6 feet apart include when they approach and leave tables